SAFER Grant: $324M to Hire and Retain Firefighters (FY 2025)

 1. Hiring of Firefighters

-Career, combination, and volunteer fire departments can use SAFER to pay the salaries and benefits of new firefighting positions over a three-year period.
-Eligible uses typically include:
+Career, combination, and volunteer fire departments can use SAFER to pay the salaries and benefits of new firefighting positions over a fixed 36-month performance period.
+Per the FY 2025 NOFO (Appendix B, Section I), Hiring funds are limited to:

-Hired positions must meet OSHA two-in/two-out and NFPA 1710 (career) or 1720 (volunteer) response standards, and departments must commit to retaining the positions for the full performance period.
+Funded positions must meet NFPA 1710 (career) or 1720 (volunteer) response standards, and departments must commit to a Staffing Maintenance obligation: positions must be retained for the full performance period, with default/termination consequences if positions are eliminated (economic hardship waiver may be requested).

 2. Recruitment & Retention of Volunteer Firefighters